PathwayCommons/cpath2/distribution/src/main/etc/README.md

 The following sequence of cpath2 commands is normally required to create a new cPAth2 instance from scratch:
- - -fetch-metadata (sh cpath2-cli.sh -fetch-metadata)
+ - -metadata (sh cpath2-cli.sh -fetch-metadata)
  - -premerge
  - -create-warehouse
  - -merge
  - -index
- - -create-downloads
+ - -export

 Extras/other steps (optional):
  - -run-analysis (to execute a class that implements cpath.dao.Analysis interface, e.g., to post-fix something in the merged biopax model/db or to produce some output; if it does modify the model though, i.e. not a read-only analysis, you are to run -dbindex and following steps again.)
- - -export (to get a sub-model, using absolute URIs, e.g., to upload to a Virtuoso SPARQL server)
+ - -export (if used with parameters, gets a sub-model, using absolute URIs, e.g., to upload to a Virtuoso SPARQL server)
  - -log --import (or --export)
- - -convert (to other formats, using custom format options)

 Highly recommended is to generate the 'blacklist' (soon after the -merge stage) The graph queries and format converter algorithms will not